 In addition to IPC, threads interact via the synchronization primitives provided by the Genode API.
-To implement these portions of the API, the kernel provides system calls for managing the execution control of threads (pause_current_thread, resume_local_thread, yield_thread).
+To implement these portions of the API, the kernel provides system calls for managing the execution control of threads (pause\current\thread, resume\local\thread, yield\thread).

-To support asynchronous notifications as described in Section 3.6.2, the kernel provides system calls for the submission and reception of signals (await_signal, signal_pending, submit_signal, and ack_signal) as well as the life-time management of signal contexts (kill_signal_context).
-In contrast to other base platforms, Genode's signal API is directly supported by the kernel so that the propagation of signals does not require any interaction with core's PD service.
-However, the creation of signal contexts is arbitrated by the PD service.
-This way, the kernel objects needed for the signalling mechanism are accounted to the corresponding clients of the PD service.
+To support asynchronous notifications as described in Section 3.6.2, the kernel provides system calls for the submission and reception of signals (await\signal, signal\pending, submit\signal, and ack\signal) as well as the life-time management of signal contexts (kill\signal\context).
+In contrast to other base platforms, Genode's signal API is directly supported by the kernel so that the propagation of signals does not require any interaction with core's SIGNAL service (Section 3.4.10).
+However, the creation of signal contexts is arbitrated by the SIGNAL service.
+This way, the kernel objects needed for the signalling mechanisms are accounted to the corresponding clients of the SIGNAL service.